flpm/oak/README.md

 # Oak
-A CLI tool to manage my personal book catalogue.
+A CLI tool to manage my personal library catalog.